-Kinderhook might be the Dutch word for “children on a hill” but most of the band was Ukrainian and Kinderhook Creek was a popular place for Ukrainian get togethers in New York state (near Albany) and hence the band's name.
+Kinderhook might be the Dutch word for “children on a hill” but the core of the original band had Ukrainian roots, and Kinderhook Creek was a popular place for Ukrainian get-togethers in New York state (near Albany) and hence the band's name.

 Though a record contract and national tour eluded them, they played six nights a week for almost nine years, and were arguably the top drawing band in the state.

-Kinderhook were the only unrecorded act to play the Central Park Schaefer Music Festival (1975), opening for Poco before 25,000 people.
+Kinderhook was the only unrecorded act to play the Central Park Schaefer Music Festival (1975), opening for Poco before 25,000 people, including me.

 Here is some video of the reunited Kinderhook performing March 2010 in NJ on a bill with the New Riders of the Purple Sage.
 Lineup: Yuri Turchyn, Craig Barry, Andy Fediw, Jerry Kopychuk, John Greenaway and John Korba.